Saghen/blink.cmp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Sorting:** Combines fuzzy matching score with frecency and proximity bonus.
 Each completion item may also include a `score_offset` which will be added to this score to demote certain sources.
 The `snippets` source takes advantage of this to avoid taking presedence over the LSP source.
 The paramaters here still need to be tuned, so please let me know if you find some magical parameters!

 **Windows:** Responsible for placing the autocomplete, documentation and function parameters windows.
 All of the rendering can be overriden following a syntax similar to incline.nvim.
 It uses the neovim window decoration provider to provide next to no overhead from highlighting.

 ## Compared to nvim-cmp

 ### Advantages

 - Avoids the complexity of nvim-cmp's configuration by providing sensible defaults
-- Updates on every keystroke, versus nvim-cmp's default debounce of 60ms
+- Updates on every keystroke with 0.5-4ms of overhead, versus nvim-cmp's default debounce of 60ms with 2-50ms hitches from processing
     - Setting nvim-cmp's debounce to 0ms leads to visible stuttering.
 If you'd like to stick with nvim-cmp, try [yioneko's fork](https://github.com/yioneko/nvim-cmp)
 - Boosts completion item score via frecency *and* proximity bonus. nvim-cmp only boosts score via proximity bonus
 - Typo-resistant fuzzy matching unlike nvim-cmp's fzf-style fuzzy matching